neos/fusion-form/README.md

 Development targets
 -------------------

-The main target for the development of the fusion form package is to make rendering of forms with data binding and error rendering easyly possible in pure fusion+afx and provide the hidden fields flow needs to perform validation, security and persistence magic.
+The main target for the development of the fusion form package is to make rendering of forms with data binding and error rendering possible in pure fusion with afx.

-We also want to make it simple to define custom form controls for your project and implement your own label and error rendering.
+The rendering of forms should be extensible by new control types and the generated markup should reusable and allow full control via fusion.

+The hidden fields Neos.Flow needs to perform validation, security and persistence magic have to be generated.

+Unneeded limitation of the previous fluid forms like binding to a single object should be removed.

 **Important Deviations from Fluid Form ViewHelpers**

 The following deviations are probably the ones fluid developers will stumble over.
 There are many more deviations but those are breaking concept changes you should be aware of.

-- Instead of binding a `object` a `data` DataStructure is bound to the form.
+- Instead of binding a single `object` a `data` DataStructure is bound to the form.
 - The fields use `name` to establish the reference to data and validation instead of `property`.
 - Select options are defined as afx children and not `options`.